 One of the hardest things to remember when you’re struggling is that your brain is just another part of your body.
 It can face its own unique biochemical challenges, just like any other body part.
 The problem is unlike our kidneys, the brain controls our thoughts.
-And when it’s unhealthy and in pain, negative thoughts can take over.
+And when it’s unhealthy, negative thoughts can take over.

-I’m a Pastor of a large church and I’ve been to too many funerals now of people – especially students – who couldn’t see that it was their brain that was tricking them into thinking they were stuck.
+I’m a Pastor of a large church and I’ve seen too many funerals now of people – especially students – who couldn’t see that it was their brain that was tricking them into thinking they were stuck.

-You may not think there’s a way out, but there is.
+You may not think there’s no way out, but there is.
 Trust me.
 There ALWAYS is.